 Why these locations?

 They're famous, recognizable spots around the world with good Street View coverage.
-More are added over time, inshaAllah.
+More are added over time.